moirei/event-tracking/docs/guide/automatic-tracking/tracking-model-events.md

 # Tracking Model Events

-Tracking event models is possible via an internal observer with a few tricks.
-You can provide detailed options when configurting or registering an observable model.
+This package supports tracking Eloquent model events using an internal observer system.
+You can configure tracking behavior with fine-grained control per model and event.

 ## Observable options

-By default, only `created`, `updated` and `restored` events are observed.
-When new keys are defined, they're automatically included.
+By default, the package tracks the following Eloquent events:

+- `created`
+- `updated`
+- `restored`

+To observe additional events or customize names, provide a mapping like this:

 ```php
 Events::observe([